-You’ve seen the ads, the emails, the spam, the posts, the blogs, the Facebook pages, the tweets, and all the other hype: how you can be a success, and cut your workload and hours in half.
+You’ve seen the ads, the emails, the spam, the posts, the blogs, the Facebook pages, the tweets, and all the other hype: get success formula, how you can be a success, and cut your workload and hours in half.
 Work less.
 Earn more.
 Work less.
 Sell more.

 Yeah, all you have to do to get the deep-dark secret they want to share with you is give them some of your money, so THEY can work less and earn more.
 Funny – in a pathetic kind of way.